Misterblue/misterblue.github.io/programming/herbal/index.md

 Just for fun, the various components have herbal names.
 This started with the [Basil Viewer] and spilled over into [Pesto] and [Ragu].
-Green, leafy herbs are good for you.
+Green, leafy herbs are good for you and taste good too.

 ## Legal Stuff